Seven Tips to Stretch Your Grocery Budget

 A common misconception among Western societies is that for a person to eat well, they need to be flush with funds.
 However, when you consider the costs involved in producing foods out of season and in the incorrect soil, with chemical pesticides and fertilizers, you begin to understand the true price of eating the unnatural and expensive way.

-However, these seemingly ‘cheap’ fast food options can cost us so much more in the long term.
-And the impact of these processed foods not only eats into your food budget but also has the potential to contribute to myriad chronic health conditions …
+However, these seemingly ‘cheap’ fast food options can cost us much more in the long term.
+The impact of these processed foods not only eats into your food budget but also has the potential to contribute to myriad chronic health conditions.

 So let’s jump straight in to discuss Seven Tips to Stretch Your Grocery Budget: